OlegSmelov/omgrofl-interpreter/README.md

 ------------

-The interpreter parses the input source code and transforms it into an abstract syntax tree of sorts and then executes it.
+The interpreter parses the input source code and transforms it into an abstract syntax tree and then executes it.
+The syntax tree can be interpreted directly or JIT compilation into JVM bytecode can be used.

 Currently supported statements
 ------------------------------